 10. All mammals have some hair on their skin even if it isn’t easy for us to see.

 11. The average skin when stretched out is 2square metres.

 12. Skin accounts for around 15% of your body weight

 13. There are two types of skin ‘hairy’ and ‘glabrous’

-14. Every inch of your skin has an exact stretchiness and strength for it’s location.
-The skin of your knuckles is very different to the skin on your belly.
+14. Every inch of your skin has an exact stretchiness and strength for its location.
+The skin of your knuckles is very different from the skin on your belly.

 15. The thinnest skin is found on your eyelids

 16. Body hair will grow for 2-6 years.

 17. You lose around 20-100 hairs a day.

 18. Hair is made up of a protein called keratin